Mouhamed-git/docker-pg-backup-with-cron/README.md

 Save the crontab file and exit the editor.
 The cron job is now scheduled to run automatically.

 #### Bonus:
-To restore a particular backup you can run the following command :
+- To restore a particular backup you can run the following command :

 ```shell
 cat your_backup.sql | docker exec -i your-db-container psql -U your_postgres_username -d your_postgres_database
 ````

+- To provide more security for your cron job, create `cron.allow` file in `/etc` directory and put there only users authorised to run job.
+Follow this [link](https://docs.oracle.com/cd/E19253-01/817-0403/sysrescron-23/index.html) to get more details.

 ## Conclusion: